 “Security must always be established according to the redundancy principle, which means that if any of the security precautions are tampered with, the remaining measures must be able to do the job,” he continued.

-You can see this redundancy on display in a video feature going inside the security precautions taken at Vienna’s Kunsthistorisches Museum.
+You can see this redundancy on display inside Vienna’s Kunsthistorisches Museum.
 The establishment uses a combination of complex laser detectors, on-the-ground security officers, and other tactical and organizational measures to keep their holdings safe.
 Felia Brugger, who runs the museum’s security management, told Sick Insight magazine that she appreciates the “flexibility” of laser detectors.3

 “In the Painting Gallery, we often see re-hangings and special exhibitions take place,” she said.
 “Whereas other systems had to be readjusted in elaborate ways, laser detectors provide the possibility of securing the entire wall, no matter what changes on it.”